apache/flink-cdc/README.md

-# Flink CDC Connectors
+# Apache Flink<sup>®</sup> CDC Connectors

-Flink CDC Connectors is a set of source connectors for Apache Flink, ingesting changes from different databases using change data capture (CDC).
+Apache Flink<sup>®</sup> CDC is a set of source connectors for Apache Flink<sup>®</sup>, ingesting changes from different databases using change data capture (CDC).
-The Flink CDC Connectors integrates Debezium as the engine to capture data changes.
+The Apache Flink<sup>®</sup> CDC integrates Debezium as the engine to capture data changes.
 So it can fully leverage the ability of Debezium.
 See more about what is [Debezium](https://github.com/debezium/debezium).

-This README is meant as a brief walkthrough on the core features with Flink CDC Connectors.
+This README is meant as a brief walkthrough on the core features with Flink<sup>®</sup> CDC Connectors.
 For a fully detailed documentation, please see [Documentation](https://ververica.github.io/flink-cdc-connectors/master/).

 ## Supported (Tested) Databases